AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-upload-csv.md

 ## Cause

 The issue occurs when the CSV is saved as a UTF-8 format in Excel.
 When you save a CSV in Excel as UTF-8, the file is saved in a UTF-BOM format.
-You can either verify this using Notepad++ or when you upload a CSV to Prime, while mapping the columns, the first column displays a special character.
+You can either verify this using Notepad++ or when you upload a CSV to Learning Manager, while mapping the columns, the first column displays a special character.

 ## Resolution